HuzaifAnsari7186/Ansible-playbooks/README.md

 # Ansible-playbooks
 Important Playbooks of Ansible
-Some playbooks works on rhel
+Some playbooks works only rhel